UC Education Team Reports for 'Silicon Valley Boot Camp'

-The College of Education, Criminal Justice, and Human Services, and Information Technology (CECH) is dedicated to making a difference in our communities through outreach, academic programs, and community partnerships.
+The College of Education, Criminal Justice, Human Services, and Information Technology (CECH) is dedicated to making a difference in our communities through outreach, academic programs, and community partnerships.
 Our students and faculty work side-by-side with educators, athletic directors, community wellness experts, cybersecurity analysts, and local, state and federal law enforcement officials.
 We value experiential learning as an important element of our degree programs.
 Current research is incorporated into every course to ensure our graduates are prepared to address the most urgent challenges of our society.

 {{(programs | collegeFilter:colleges | degreesFilter:degrees | interestAreasFilter:interestAreas | locationsFilter:locations | searchString:keyword).length}} Programs Found